bmrf/tron/README.md

   set AUTO_REBOOT_DELAY=0
   ```

-- To skip ALL anti-virus scan engines (AdwCleaner, MBAM, KVRT, Sophos), change this to `yes`:
+- To skip ALL anti-virus scan engines (AdwCleaner, MBAM, KVRT), change this to `yes`:
   ```
   set SKIP_ANTIVIRUS_SCANS=no
   ```